 2. Take a First Aid or CPR class.
 “You never know when these very practical skills might be needed and these courses can make you feel more confident in dealing with an emergency if one does occur at home,” he says.
 To find a local class, visit RedCross.org for general first aid classes, or the American Heart Association website at heart.org to see the CPR offerings in your area.

-4. Try a little medicine (or other over-the-counter remedy).
+4. Try a little medicine (or another over-the-counter remedy).
 “Many times, we hear that patients were afraid that trying medication at home will ‘mask the symptoms’ before they seek treatment.
-But, this is a myth,” explains Schnapp, adding that simple remedies are almost always the first thing doctors will try when a patient arrives for care.
-He notes that unless you’ve been told by your doctor that you shouldn’t take over-the-counter treatments because of your health conditions, it’s perfectly reasonable to take something like acetiminophin at home at home – but always be sure to follow the directions and dosage.
+But, this is a myth,” said Schnapp, adding that simple remedies are almost always the first thing doctors will try when a patient arrives for care.
+He notes that unless you’ve been told by your doctor that you shouldn’t take over-the-counter treatments because of your health conditions, it’s perfectly reasonable to take something like acetaminophen at home at home – but always be sure to follow the directions and dosage.

 6. Bring a trusted advocate with you.
-When you’re having a medical emergency, you may not be able to remember everything that took place – from medications they gave, tests they ran or any findings from those tests.
+When you’re having a medical emergency, you might not be able to remember everything that took place – from medications they gave, tests they ran or any findings from those tests.
 A second person can help ask questions on your behalf and make sense of everything taking place.
-“Another thing to consider is an “In Case of Emergency” entry in your phone,” adds Schnapp.
+“Another thing to consider is an 'In Case of Emergency' (ICE) entry in your phone,” Schnapp said.
 “It can be very helpful if we need to reach someone for you.”